 It may surprise you about the Kahala Hotel and Resort, is that with all its luxurious touches, is actually very family-friendly.
 With a Keiki (kids) club available five days a week as well as a dolphin lagoon, swimming pool, activities from surfing, stand up paddling to canoeing, and spearfishing it’s a kid’s dream vacation.

 Plumeria Beach House for Breakfast

-A perfect day at the Kahala starts with breakfast at the Plumeria Beach House.
+A perfect day at the Kahala Hotel and Resort starts with breakfast at the Plumeria Beach House.
 With views of the ocean from both the indoor and outdoor terraces, the view can’t get any better.
 While you can order from the menu, the buffet offers a delicious and fresh selection of island fruits with a focus on seasonal, locally grown items.

 After breakfast wander the magnificent property, stop by the open-air lobby and enjoy some pineapple mint water.
 Each floor in the main building showcases Hawaiian artifacts.
 Take the elevator, stopping at each floor to see items such as a priceless late 19th-century quilt and 1930’s hula doll.

 As you explore the property, it’s hard not to marvel at their spectacular views of Diamond Head and the Koko Head craters.